To simply say what The White Tiger is, I want you to read the below excerpt from the novel:

 The White Tiger by Aravind Adiga is a study in detail about the character of Balram Halwai.
 Through him, Aravind takes us through the mind of a person who wants to break the social barriers of our society and rise above the rest.
 And to be very honest, Balram is not unique.
 He is a common face in a country with over a billion minds wanting to do exactly the same.

-Balram’s transformation is a result of the prejudices embedded in the Indian society – prejudices of caste & religious discrimination, inequalities of the income distribution, political corruption, and degrading life in villages.
+Balram’s transformation is a result of the prejudices embedded in Indian society – prejudices of caste & religious discrimination, inequalities of income distribution, political corruption, and degrading life in villages.
 By the portrayal of Balram Halwai and his family, the landlord and his sons, and the politicians, Aravind exposes almost every social evil that hides beneath the deceit of democracy.
 Misogyny, sexism, corruption, communalism, – the author had left nothing untouched.

 In the end, after studying the mind of the protagonist, I realized how deceitful our country is.
 When promoting, we showcase our rich cultural heritage, diverse society, and a robust economy.
 But do we hide behind all this?
 Of course, we do!